-- (d) whether the employer genuinely considered the employee's explanation (if any) in relation to the allegations against the employee before dismissing or taking action against the employee. - (4) In addition to the factors described in subsection (3), the Authority or the court may consider any other factors it thinks appropriate. - (5) The Authority or the court must not determine a dismissal or an action to be unjustifiable under this section solely because of defects in the process followed by the employer if the defects were - - (a) minor; and - (b) did not result in the employee being treated unfairly.
+- whether the employer genuinely considered the employee's explanation (if any) in relation to the allegations against the employee before dismissing or taking action against the employee. - In addition to the factors described in subsection (3), the Authority or the court may (4) consider any other factors it thinks appropriate. - The Authority or the court must not determine a dismissal or an action to be unjustifiable under this section solely because of defects in the process followed by the employer if the defects were - minor: and - did not result in the employee being treated unfairly. (b)